slinakm/NextStreet/README.md

 - Map details:
     - [x] Map automatically zooms into current location.
     - [x] Ability to search for package destination and starting location.
-    - [ ] Users can see place names instead of coordinates.
+    - [x] Users can see place names instead of coordinates.
     - [ ] Ability to "track" package location (at least visually) on a map.
 - Ability to view
     - [ ] personal profile.
     - [ ] list of users to send package.
         - [ ] Double tap user to view user profile.
     - [ ] profile of driver, including driver photo.
-- [ ] Ability to create a package request using a bottom sheet fragment.
 - [ ] Signing up through another account (such as the user's Facebook profile).
 - [ ] Set up cost of sending package.
 - [ ] Implement Firebase as to update the Google maps based on traffic information (best estimate).